peterhchen/AIU_CS800_Chisel/300_Bootcamp/readme.txt

 6. Install Docker: Docker hub keep the working version for Chisel-bootcamp.
 It prevents tool chain compilation error due to dependencies .
 7. Install Jupyter Notebook: Jupyter provides the interpreter for code and document presentation.
 8. Install Scala: Chisel use Scala
-9. Install Graphviz for Scala Module viewer.
+9. Install Graphviz for Scala Module viewer
+10. Install scala inside the Jupyter notebook: install coursier, almond, use almond to scala into jupyter notebook.
+In jupyter notebook, select scala as the default interpreter.
-10. Outline: chisel-bootcamp web site organization
+11. Outline: chisel-bootcamp web site organization
-11. Why do we need chisel?
+12. Why do we need chisel?
 Chisel use modern programming language Scala, write chisel generators instead of Verilog instance, better hardware design.